Academany/FabAcademy-Assessment/principles_and_practices.md

 ## Learning outcomes:

-* Formulate a final project proposal
+* Communicate an initial project proposal

 ## Have you:

-* described and made a sketch of your final project
+* sketched your final project idea/s
+* described what it will do and who will use it

 ---